 Note that our office will report your continuing education course credits to the Wisconsin Office of the Commissioner of Insurance the same day you complete the training.
 So, if you’re in a rush to complete your continuing education, we’ve got you covered.

-Summary of Steps to Keep Your License Active
+Summary of Steps to Keep Your Insurance License Active in Wisconsin

 Even though we’ve mapped it out above, it’s still a great deal to digest.
 Here’s a quick summary to get you started on the path to renewal.